skoeldpadda/codekata.com/01_supermarket/Readme.md

 * Answering some appropriate questions:
  * How can the example offers _O1_ - _O4_ be modeled?
  * Is the stock value of 100 cans as given in the original task clearly defined?
 * **Mock implementation**, without working implementation of algorithms.
-Maybe written as a top-level testcase?
+Maybe written as a top-level testcase? _This seems to work quite well!
+Simply writing down the testcase gives a lot of insight into whether the model is easy to use and comprehensible._

 [codekata]: www.codekata.com